mlcohen/simple-webpack-module-federation-demonstration/README.md

 module.exports = config;
 ```

-Each part setup in the remote module project is important is it will be need for any host application to use it.
+Each part in the remote module project's configuration is important as it will be needed by a host to use it.

-#### Setting up a Host Application
+#### Setting up a Host

 Setting up the host application to use remote modules requires:

 1. Updating the app's `webpack.config.js` file to use the `ModuleFederationPlugin` plugin
-2. Making use of the global `import()` function to import components from a remote module
+2. Making use of the global `import()` function to import _exposed_ submodules from a remote module

-##### Configuring the Host Application
+##### Configuring the Host

-Like remote modules, the host application also makes use of Webpack's `ModuleFederationPlugin` plugin, but unlike remote modules, you are instead configuring the plugin to tell it what remote modules to use and host to fetch the remote module.
+Like remote modules, the host application also makes use of Webpack's `ModuleFederationPlugin` plugin but, unlike remote modules, you are configuring the plugin to tell it what remote modules to use and how the host retrieves the remote modules.
 Here we want the host to use the *Foo* remote module.

 ```js
 const ModuleFederationPlugin = require("webpack/lib/container/ModuleFederationPlugin");